-After over a week of driving a van at over 80 miles per hour across western Ukraine, singing “Eastbound and Down” from Smokey and the Bandit on repeat, avoiding near bombings, sleeping in churches and meeting people he’d likely never meet again, he left Ukraine.
-Ternopil, the city which sheltered him, was bombed shortly after his departure.
+After over a week of driving a van at 80 miles per hour, singing “Eastbound and Down” from Smokey and the Bandit, avoiding near bombings, sleeping in churches and meeting people he’d likely never meet again, he would leave Ukraine.
+Shortly after his departure, Ternopil, the city in which he regularly took shelter, was bombed.

 Roman has been home for three weeks.
-On returning home, he worked with his mother to create a non-profit, “ukrainianpeace.org,” to help buy more vehicles to transport supplies from the Polish border.
+Upon returning home, he worked with his mother to create a non-profit, “UkrainianPeace.org,” to help buy more vehicles to transport supplies from the Polish border.
 Posters with a QR code have appeared around Florida Southern’s campus.
-They’ve raised enough to buy one vehicle for $8,000 and on Monday, May 2, when he returns to the country, they will be buying a second for “moving supplies, moving people.”
+They’ve raised enough to buy one vehicle for $8,000 and on Monday, May 2, when he returns to the country, they will be buying a second to “move supplies,” and “move people.”

-While at home, he says he felt guilty.
+But while at home, Roman says he feels guilty.

 “When I first got home I felt really guilty,” Roman said.
 “I think about my cousins, who are younger than me, who live there every day.”

-When he returns to Ukraine, it will be for three weeks, “depending on what happens,” he says.
+When he returns to Ukraine on May 2, it will be for three weeks, “depending on what happens,” he says.

 On arrival, he will be transporting 180 bulletproof vests donated by the Martin County Sheriff’s Office into Kyiv, the closest to the front lines he has been so far.